ernesto-santos/battleship/readme.md

 I still have a challenge, that is to work with small board, where the game will need to know which ships could be placed on the board.

-Thanks for the challenge Anders.
+Anders, thanks for the challenge.